Authors of section

 Transverse fractures

-If the fracture is transverse, it may be reduced with manipulation using clamps on the bone ends, which often require excessive exposure.
+If the fracture is transverse, it may be reduced with manipulation using clamps on the bone ends.
+This often requires excessive exposure.
 Percutaneous Schanz screws are less invasive.
 The technique is as follows:

 Reduction of transverse fracture